 What will it take to staunch the opioid epidemic currently gripping American communities?
-While no one would argue that single stand-alone interventions will work, a growing number of people are putting a lot of hope into riveting new advertisements that intend to break the stigma of opioid dependency – and showcase the harsh reality behind it.
+No one would argue that single stand-alone interventions will work.
+However, a growing number of people are putting a lot of hope into riveting new advertisements.
+The intent is to break the stigma of opioid dependency – and showcase the harsh reality behind it.

 But while this million-dollar, Emmy-winning ad campaign may be laudable, we’re not yet convinced it’s enough to make a meaningful impact and truly help people avoid the scourge of addiction.
 Keep reading to find out why.

 The Case for a Campaign: Why Experts Exalt Harsh Anti-Opioid Ads

 In a recent New York Times op-ed, readers were asked to imagine what would happen if advertising companies launched an anti-opioid campaign mimicking a wildly successful anti-tobacco campaign that’s now over two decades old.

 The latter, famously called the Truth campaign, started in the 1990s.
 It largely achieved a decrease in teen smoking rates in states like Florida by nearly 18% in just two years.
 Simultaneously, the author of the op-ed concedes that it was more than the ads that helped decrease the prevalence of smoking among teens.
 Citing other major and even cultural changes like raising taxes on tobacco products and widespread bans on indoor smoking.
 She does endorse the ads as “crucial.”
 Many other health experts agree.

 Enter The Truth About Opioids, the next iteration of hard-hitting imagery and no-nonsense advertisements aimed at a young audience with the hopes of keeping them off prescription and illicit opioids, including heroin and fentanyl.
 These ads show shocking (and, marketers hope, relatable) images of young people detoxing from prescription opioids and purposefully injuring themselves to procure a new opioid prescription, among other things.